-The Faroe-Bank Channel inspired the Borenäs and Lundberg's (1986) theory of uniform potential vorticity flow in a parabolic channel, discussed in Section 2.8.
-The authors follow this work with a (1988) report on the first large-scale observational study of the overflow.
+The Faroe-Bank Channel inspired Borenäs and Lundberg's (1986) theory of uniform potential vorticity flow in a parabolic channel, discussed in Section 2.8.
+The authors followed this work with a (1988) report on the first large-scale observational study of the overflow.
 Among other findings, their critical condition appears to be satisfied, or nearly so, at the sill.
 Model estimates of volume flow range from 1.5 to 2.5 Sv., which compare well with their measured 1.5 to 1.9 Sv.
-By contrast, zero potential vorticity estimates for flow through a passage with a rectangular cross section give 2.1 to 3.4
+By contrast, zero potential vorticity estimates for flow through a passage with a rectangular cross section give 2.1 to 3.4.

-Girton et al. (2006) report on an expanded effort to verify that the Faroe-Bank Channel flow becomes hydraulically critical and to determine the position of the critical section.
+Girton et al. (2006) report on an extended effort to verify that the Faroe-Bank Channel flow becomes hydraulically critical and to determine the position of the critical section.
 The authors compute three independent indicators of flow criticality, the most general and reliable of which is the phase speed of the long-wave modes of the flow.
 The speeds are found by treating the observed flow at each section as a basic, steady parallel state and calculating the linear normal modes of this state.
-An approximation of the actual bottom topography at the sections in question is used.
-In each case two Kelvinlike modes are found, one trapped to the right wall and one to the left wall (Figure 2.11.13).
-These modes are similar to what would be found in a model with uniform potential vorticity.
-However, the non-uniformity of the actual potential vorticity gives rise to a class of potential vorticity modes.
+The numerical procedure is based on a method described by Pratt and Helfrich (2005) that uses an approximation of the actual bottom topography.
+In each case, two Kelvin-like modes are found along with a set of potential vorticity waves.
+The Kelvin modes can be recognized by the fact that their eigenfunction structures (Figure 2.11.13) indicate trapping to the left or right wall.
+For example, the wave structure shown in the upper-left panel (mode #1) shows relatively large displacements of the interface along the left wall, while that of the lower right panel (mode #2) shows the largest displacements along the right wall.
+The cross-channel velocity of the wave is indicated by the displacements of the dark and light dashed lines, which are slight but still intensified along the left and right walls.
+The side-wall trapping, the prominence of vertical displacements of the interface, and the weakness of lateral displacements are characteristic of linear Kelvin waves and we therefore conclude that modes #1 and #2 in the figure are waves of this type.
+Both modes are similar to those found in a model with uniform potential vorticity (see Section 2.2).
+In contrast, modes #4 and #8 have relatively weak vertical displacement, relatively strong lateral displacements, and no evidence of side-wall trapping.
+These features are characteristic of the potential vorticity waves discussed on Section 2.1.

 A section-by-section compilation (Figure 2.11.14) shows that the phase speeds of the potential vorticity modes (dashed lines) are bounded by the Kelvin wave speeds (solid lines).
 The right-wall Kelvin mode (upper solid line) always propagates in the downstream (positive) direction, as expected.
 The left-wall Kelvin model (lower solid line) has a speed that is generally upstream (negative) indicating subcritical conditions with respect that that mode.
-However there is a single section (F), approximately 60 km downstream of the sill, where the wave speed goes to zero, or nearly so, and this is a suggestion of critical flow in the vicinity.
+However there is a single section (F), approximately 50 km downstream of the sill, where the wave speed goes to zero, or nearly so, and this suggests critical flow in the vicinity.
 Note that F lies where the bottom slope increases abruptly.
-The sill flow itself appears by this measure substantially subcritical, which contradicts earlier work.
+The flow at D appears by this measure substantially subcritical.
 The placement of the critical section on the downstream slope would be consistent with remarks made in the first chapter concerning the effects of friction and entrainment, though a model that includes these and retains rotation has not been developed.